 A J-Term study away program is held in January, between the Fall and Spring semesters.
 These short-term, faculty-led study away programs are intensive academic experiences that are initiated, organized, and carried out by members of the PLU faculty, with assistance from the Wang Center for Global Education.
-Each J-Term, approximately 300 students immerse themselves in a new country, culture or discipline that they many have never imagined.
+Each J-Term, students immerse themselves in a new country, culture or discipline that they many have never imagined.

-*Students must be registered as full-time in the fall or spring semesters to receive J-Term study away credits at no charge.
+*Students must be registered as full-time in the Fall or Spring semesters to receive J-Term study away credits at no charge.
 If students are only registered as part-time, tuition charges will apply in addition to the published J-Term study away program fees.*

 J-Term 2016 Course Offerings